Click on the image below to double the impact of your Annual Fund gift!

-Enrollment and Class Size: Our diverse population of approximately 500 students comes from Newark, Pike Creek, Hockessin, Wilmington, North Wilmington and neighboring areas of Pennsylvania and Maryland.
-Class sizes range from 12-18 per class in Early Childhood to 18-22 per class in Kindergarten through 8.
+Enrollment and Class Size: Our diverse population of approximately 450 students comes from Newark, Pike Creek, Hockessin, Wilmington, North Wilmington and neighboring areas of Pennsylvania and Maryland.
+Class sizes range from 12-18 per class in Early Childhood to 18-22 per class in Kindergarten through Grade 8.

 Curriculum: Sequential academic curriculum includes an emphasis on the communication arts (spelling, reading, writing, grammar, public speaking), science, technology, engineering and math (STEM), history, geography, world language, economics and study skills (LeApps™).
 Sixth- through eighth-grade students participate in a unique Character Development Program with an emphasis on citizenship and leadership.
 Achievement grouping provides the appropriate pacing for varying skill levels.
 Through varied instruction and an increasingly learner-centered approach, including project-based learning, blended learning and collaborative work, students learn to think critically, approach problems creatively and work with others.

-Co-curricular: Instrumental and vocal music lessons, art, physical education, health, technology instruction and athletics (all included in tuition).
+Co-curricular: Instrumental and vocal music lessons, art, physical education, health, technology & media literacy and athletics (all included in tuition).

 Athletics: Interscholastic sports for 7th and 8th grade -- Co-ed Cross Country, Field Hockey, Boys' Soccer and Girls' Volleyball in the fall.
 Boys' & Girls' Basketball, Wrestling and Co-ed Indoor Track in the winter.
 Baseball, Boys' & Girls' Lacrosse, Girls' Soccer and Tennis in the spring.
 Intramural sports for fifth- and sixth-grade students.

 Campus, Facilities, Technology: 130,000-square-foot building on 90 acres, including wetlands and an outdoor conservancy area for science and nature exploration.
 Five athletic fields, six tennis courts, a track, baseball diamond and age-appropriate playgrounds.
 Facilities include a 900-seat auditorium, performing arts center, full-size gymnasium, library, science labs, technology classroom, Innovation Station STEM lab, art rooms and gallery.
-Interactive classroom white boards (Smartboards and Activboards) exist in each division.
-Laptops, iPads and MacBooks are used in certain grades/subjects.
+Interactive classroom white boards (Smartboards and Activboards) can be found in each division.
+Chromebooks and iPads are used in certain grades/subjects.
 A "Bring Your Own Device" program exists for students in fifth through eighth grade.

 School Hours, Extended Day and Summer Program: The school day runs from 8 a.m. to 3 p.m., with clubs, enrichment activities and athletics meeting after school.
 Flexible before and after-school Extended Day is available on campus 12 months a year from 7 a.m. to 6 p.m.
 Summer at Independence is open to students age 3 through rising grade 8 and features a wide array of offerings.

 Accreditation: Middle States Association.
-The MSA Commissions on Elementary and Secondary Schools announced in October 2014 that Independence earned re-accreditation, the gold standard for measuring and evaluating school performance.
-Independence first received MSA accreditation in 1996.
+In 1996, Independence first received accreditation by the MSA Commissions on Elementary and Secondary Schools, the gold standard for measuring and evaluating school performance, before being re-accredited in 2014.